lumi-a/masters-thesis/thesis.typ

 - Gasoline: Though we did find $2$-dimensional instances where $IterRound(I) / Opt(I)$ was greater than $2$, we were unable to find any $1$-dimensional instances with that property.
 - In the page-replacement-problem, we must make decisions which memory pages to keep in working memory.
 When a page being requested is currently not loaded (a _page-miss_), we must decide which of the currently-loaded pages to swap out, which is a relatively expensive operation.
 The objective then is to minimise the number of page-misses, by making smart choices about which pages to keep in working memory.
 A good heuristic for this is LRU, which discards the page that was Least Recently Used.
 Using a benchmark-instance of real-world data, we attempted to find better heuristics than this, but were unsuccessful.

 For the sake of providing a rough estimate, this amounts to $14$ attempts, $4$ of which ($≈29%$) led to new results.
-Even now, I do not feel like I have a good understanding of what problems lend themselves well to FunSearch, other than the obvious "Prefer problems that are more likely to have low-hanging research-fruit left".
-For example, it was better to work on the rather unexplored absolute random-order-ratio of a bin-packing heuristic, rather than working on $"P" eq.quest "NP"$.
+Even now, I do not feel like I have a good understanding of what problems lend themselves well to FunSearch, other than the obvious "Prefer research-questions that are more likely to have low-hanging fruit left".
+For example, it was better to work on the rather unexplored absolute random-order-ratio of some bin-packing heuristic, rather than working on $"P" eq.quest "NP"$.
 It might be better to try FunSearch in a wide variety of contexts, so that one has many chances at finding new results, but also to get a better understanding of which problems FunSearch works well on.

 #TODO[Grammar-/ Spell Checker]